-SCO DPE IFRS 11 applies to all parties subject to a joint arrangement.
+sco DPE IFRS 11 applies to all parties subject to a joint arrangement.
 A joint arrangement (JA): Binds the parties by way of contractual agreement (does not have to be in writing, instead it is based on the substance of the dealings between the parties) Gives two (or more) parties joint control.
 Joint arrangements are classified either as: Joint operation - parties have rights to the assets, and obligations for the liabilities of the JA Joint venture - parties have rights to only the net assets of the JA.
-JOINT CONTROL (JOINT DE-FACTO CONTROL SUBSTANTIVE RIGHTS, PROTECTIVE RIGHTS) Joint de-facto control Joint control is based on the same control principle as IFRS 10 Consolidation (i.e. Power, exposure to variable returns, ability to use power to affect variable returns).
-Joint control is the contractually agreed sharing of control in relation to decisions regarding the relevant activities and requires the unanimous consent of the controlling parties (refer to IFRS 10 for definition of relevant activities).
-This can be explicit or implicit: E.g. joint control exists if two parties hold 50% voting rights, and a 51% majority is required to make decisions regarding relevant activities E.g. joint control does not exists if, after considering all contractual agreements, the minimum required majority of voting rights can be achieved by more than one combination of parties agreeing together.
-Joint de facto control is based on the same de-facto control principle as IFRS 10.
+JOINT CONTROL (JOINT DE-FACTO CONTROL, , SUBSTANTIVE RIGHTS, PROTECTIVE RIGHTS) Joint control Joint de-facto control Joint control is based on the same control principle as IFRS 10 Consolidation (i.e. Power, exposure to variable returns, ability to use power to affect variable returns).
+Joint control is the contractually agreed sharing of control in relation to decisions regarding the relevant activities and requires the unanimous consent of the controlling parties (refer to IFRS 10 for definition of Joint de-facto control is based on the same de-facto control principle as IFRS 10.
 Joint de-facto control only exists if the parties are contractually bound to vote together in relation to decisions on relevant activities.
-In assessing joint de-facto control, an entity may consider previous voting attendance, but not previous voting results (i.e. whether other parties historically voted the same way as the entity).
+In assessing joint de-facto control, an entity may consider previous voting attendance, but no previous voting results (i.e. whether other parties historically voted the same way as the entity).
+E.g. joint control des not exists if, after considering all contractual agreements, the minimum required majority of voting rights can be achieved by more than one combination of parties agreeing together.
 Substantive and protective rights The assessment of substantive and protective rights is based on the same principles as IFRS 10: Substantive rights (rights that can be practically exercised) are considered in assessing power Protective rights (rights designed to protect the interests of the holder) are not considered in assessing power.